Community development workers help communities bring about social change and improve the quality of life in their local area

-It's important to have a proven interest in community and social issues and at least a year's involvement in areas such as:
+It's important to have a proven interest in community and social issues and at least a year's involvement in a relevant area, including:

 - youth work.

 Competition for jobs is keen, especially for the limited number of local authority posts, which often offer greater job security.
-Competition is affected by the political climate, current issues (e.g. unemployment, immigration) and the identification of groups within the community that need particular support.
+The level of job opportunities can vary according to changes in the political climate.
+For example, rises or falls in unemployment and immigration.

 The most common employers of community development workers are: